kolypto/py-good/README.md

 Arguments:
 * `schema`: The wrapped schema to modify the error for
-* `msg`: Error message to use instead of the one that's reported by the underlying schema
+* `message`: Error message to use instead of the one that's reported by the underlying schema

 Returns: `callable` Wrapped schema callable